department-of-veterans-affairs/vets-website/_education/4-work-study-job-apprenticeship.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

-If you want to learn a trade or skill through on-the-job training or apprenticeships, find out if you are eligible for VA benefits.
+If you want to learn a trade or skill through on-the-job training or apprenticeships, there are VA benefits that can help.
 </div>
 <div class="small-12 columns" markdown="1">
 <div class="call-out">

-### Are you eligible for compensation?
+### Are you eligible for benefits?

 Yes, if:

--	You are eligible for GI Bill® benefits
+-	You are eligible for [the GI Bill®]({{ site.url }}/education/gi-bill/)
--	You are interested in working in an industry or job where OTJ is available, such as:
+-	You are interested in working in an industry or job where OTJ is available.
+Examples include:
   -	Union plumber
   -	Hotel management
   -	Firefighter

-#### Who is covered
+### Who is covered
 - You

-#### Available benefits
+### Available benefits

--	Stipend
+-	Books and supplies stipend
 -	Monthly housing allowance

-#### How it works
+### How it works
 Participation in these programs generally involves your entering into a training contract for a specific amount of time with an employer or union.
 During training you will likely receive a salary from the employer or union, which typically increases as your skills increase.
 At the end of your training period, you will get a job certification or journeyman status.

 Veterans in an approved program can use their GI Bill® benefit and receive a tax-free stipend.
-The Post-9/11 GI Bill® stipend is the equivalent of the Monthly Housing Allowance (MHA) of an E-5 with dependents, which is paid in addition to the entry-level wage.
+The Post-9/11 GI Bill® pays a monthly housing allowance (MHA), which is paid in addition to the entry-level wage.
 Take a look at the [OJT Fact Sheet for more information](http://www.benefits.va.gov/gibill/docs/factsheets/OJT_Factsheet.pdf).

 VA issues GI Bill® payments each month after receiving verification of your hours from your employer or union.